ZoeMcFife/Zoes-Hagenberg-Stuff/Obsidian Vault/MTD/Semester 1/Introduction to Games/Tasks/Run Like Hell Card Game/Rules.md

   - 🧟 Fight an **Enemy** (Attack roll)
   - 🏃 Walk more steps (Speed roll)
   - 💰 Gain items (pull Item Card from stack)
+- While standing on an Event card, you count to the lower field.
+Once the card has been defeated, you now count to the upper field.

 Some events will instruct you to **pull additional Item Cards** as rewards.